uvarc/rc-learning/content/notes/hpc-intro/files/file_filezilla.md

 ## Filezilla

-This illustration is from a Linux computer.
-Mac OS is similar.
+This illustration is from a Linux computer.  macOS is similar.

 First click the Site Manager icon in the upper left.